What you need to know

 - Vacancy can void your policy.
-Living through a renovation can be a nightmare and many of us consider moving out while renovating.
-However, some policies will become void if your home is vacated for longer than a specific amount of time.
-If you're thinking about moving out while you upgrade your kitchen and bathroom, you may need to think again.
+Some policies will be voided if your home is empty for a specific amount of time.
+If you're thinking about moving out while you renovate, you might need to think again.
 Some policies can lapse after just 60 days.

-- You must tell your insurer that you're renovating.
-If you don't notify your insurer of your renovation plans, your policy may become void, meaning that if something goes wrong during the renovation, you won't be able to claim.
-Many insurers require you to inform them of any changes you're making to your property and some even require you to list any building works as an added extra.
+- Tell your insurer you're renovating.
+If you don't notify your insurer of your renovation plans, your policy may become void – meaning if something goes wrong during the renovation, you won't be able to claim.
+Many insurers require you to inform them of any changes you're making to your property.

-- You might need builder's insurance.
+- You might need builders insurance.
 DIY renovators need extra cover as most policies won't cover homeowners undertaking their own renovations.
-If you are undertaking any part of the renovation project yourself, or coordinating as a project manager, then you may need builder's insurance on top of your home and contents cover.
-It's best to check with your insurer to see what they say.
-If you aren't doing any work yourself, you need to make sure your contractor has builder's insurance.
+If you're doing any part of the renovation yourself, then you may need builder's insurance on top of your home and contents cover.
+If you aren't doing any work yourself, you need to make sure your contractor has builders insurance.

 - Renovation insurance might fill the gap in your home and contents insurance policy.
 If you're having difficulty finding a home and contents insurance policy while renovating, then renovation insurance could be a viable option.
 This is a type of specialist insurance tailored to those having difficulty getting cover.
 However, because it's relatively new, it's hard to say if it's good value yet.

-If you are able to get the required level of coverage from your insurer, then you should be covered for damage or loss that contractors cause B.e sure to ask if this also includes cover for stolen goods and items.
+If your home insurer agrees to cover you for renovations, then you should be covered for damage or loss that contractors cause.
+Make sure to ask if this also includes cover for stolen goods and items.
 One of the main reasons insurers are reluctant to provide home insurance during renovations is that your home is often unsecured for long periods of time.

-Your policy will be affected if the value of your home changes after a renovation.
-Once your home renovation project is complete, ideally the value of your property should have risen by a significant sum.
-Therefore, you will need to revise your home and contents insurance policy to ensure that it reflects the new value of your home.
-If your home is underinsured and an incident occurs, it can leave you severely out of pocket.
+Once your home renovation project is complete, the value of your property is likely to have risen – so you'll need to update your home and contents insurance policy to reflect the new value of your home.
+If your home is underinsured and an insured event like a fire, storm or theft occurs, you could be hit with a large out of pocket bill.